falcopackages/fujin/docs/tutorial.rst

 The ``uv init --package`` command makes your project mostly ready to be used with ``fujin``.
 It initializes a `packaged application <https://docs.astral.sh/uv/concepts/projects/#packaged-applications>`_ using uv, meaning the app can be packaged and distributed (e.g: via PyPI) and defines an entry point, which are the two requirements of ``fujin``.

-This is the content you'll get in the ``pyproject.toml`` file, with the relevant parts highlighted.
+This is the content you'll get in the **pyproject.toml** file, with the relevant parts highlighted.

 .. code-block:: toml
+    :caption: fujin.toml
     :linenos:
     :emphasize-lines: 15-16,18-20